Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 The character designs are kind of unique, I guess.
 I actually like the thick outlines the artwork has, you really don't see those much anymore.
 The surroundings look beautiful, both the forests and the towns.
 Everything just seems gigantic.
 The animation itself (while not always consistent) is great and the battles with the 3d camera movement is one of the most amazing things I've ever seen.
 Though I wasn't too thrilled about most of the Titan designs, and some are significantly cooler than others.

-The opening song is arguably one of the best openings in recent years, it is pure blood boiling awesomeness (too bad opening 2 happened midway).
+The opening song is arguably one of the best openings in recent years, it's just masterful (too bad opening 2 happened midway).
 Same goes for the soundtrack in general which is beautifully intense and makes everything seem more epic.
 The voice acting is nothing special and maybe even over the top, but I realize that the script probably told them to scream a lot, which is not always easy to pull off so give them some slack.

 I enjoyed some of it, but from a point on I mainly just watched it apathetically.
 I do concede that it's not a boring watch, that's for sure.